Find Grad Schools

 Graduate Certificates in Natural Resource Management

 There are 33 schools in the United States where you can get your graduate certificate in resource management.
-This degree is more popular with female students, and about 18% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 6.6% of resource management graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 14% were from an underrepresented racial-ethnic group.
+Also, 10.5% of resource management graduates were international students.

 Education Levels of Resource Management Majors